d4kine/docker-openvpn-jdownloader2/README.md

 Copy your OpenVPN-configuration to `/vpn/config.ovpn`

+Change your destination download-folder (volume mount) in docker-compose file

 Start the compose file with `docker-compose up -d` and your JDownloader should be using the VPN and is accessible via VNC port 5900